ShizueSeira/Advancing-Sustainable-Mobility--A-Data-Visualization-Analysis-of-U.S.-EPA-Automotive-Trends/README.md

 ## 📖 Project Overview

-This project explores historical trends in the U.S. automotive industry (1975–2024) using data from the **U.S. Environmental Protection Agency (EPA)**.
+The project explores historical trends in the U.S. automotive industry (1975–2024) using data from the **U.S. Environmental Protection Agency (EPA)**.
 By utilizing advanced data visualization techniques, we analyze the progression of fuel economy, CO2 emissions, and the adoption of cleaner vehicle technologies.

 ### 🎯 Objectives & SDG Alignment
-This analysis aims to address specific policy questions aligned with the **United Nations Sustainable Development Goals**:
+The analysis aims to address specific policy questions aligned with the **United Nations Sustainable Development Goals**:
 * **SDG 7 (Affordable and Clean Energy):** Examining real-world fuel economy improvements and the shift toward alternative fuel vehicles.
 * **SDG 13 (Climate Action):** Analyzing carbon dioxide CO2 emission reductions and the impact of vehicle weight/horsepower trade-offs on environmental goals.